 Monitor telephone call volumes and account activity, such as an unusually high volume of logins, password changes, transfers, withdrawals, etc.

 EDUCATING MEMBERS.
 The Credit Union will educate members regarding the prevalent e-mail and Internet-related fraudulent schemes, such as phishing, and how to avoid them.
-The Credit Union will utilize its website, newsletters and statement stuffers to communicate this information.
+The Credit Union will utilize its website, newsletters, and statement stuffers to communicate this information.
 The following messages will be conveyed to members:

 The Credit Union’s web page should not be accessed from a link provided by a third party.
-It should only be accessed by typing a website name, or URL address, into the web browser or by using a “bookmark” that directs the web browser to the Credit Union’s website.
+It should only be accessed by typing a website name or URL address into the web browser or by using a “bookmark” that directs the web browser to the Credit Union’s website.

-The Credit Union will not send e-mail messages requesting confidential information, such as account numbers, passwords or personal identification numbers (PINs).
+The Credit Union will not send e-mail messages requesting confidential information, such as account numbers, passwords, or personal identification numbers (PINs).
 Members will be reminded to report any such requests to the Credit Union.

-The Credit Union will maintain current website security certificates that assure online members that its website has been authenticated by a third party and that confidential transactions are secured by SSL (secure sockets layer) encryption.
+The Credit Union will maintain current website security certificates that assure online members that a third party has authenticated its website, and that electronic interfaces with members (such as Internet transactions) will be encrypted using TLS (Transport Layer Security) 1.2 or higher.
 The Credit Union will describe how members can authenticate its website pages by checking the properties on a secure web page.

 What the member should do if they suspect that they are the targets of a phishing scam, or have provided personal financial information in response to a phishing scam.